O-X-L/ansible-opnsense/docs/source/usage/4_develop.rst

 * :code:`API_KEY_PATH`

-  OPNSense puts the actual API-data inside a nested-dict.
+  OPNsense puts the actual API-data inside a nested-dict.

   This attribute is used to dynamically extract the data we need.